+(Born on 8 December 1948)

+Chairman

-(Born on 8 December 1948) Chairman of the Board of Directors and Chief Executive Officer He graduated from the University of Economics, Prague, and The Pew Economic Freedom Fellowship at Georgetown University.
+of the Board of Directors

+and Chief Executive Officer

+He graduated from the University of Economics, Prague and The Pew Economic Freedom Fellowship at Georgetown University.

 Mr. Kavánek has been working for ČSOB since 1972.
 He has been member of the Board of Directors of ČSOB since 1990 and its Chairman and the CEO since 1993.

-Since 1 January 2013, Mr. Kavánek has been a member of the Executive Committee of KBC Group responsible for the business unit Czech Republic.
+Since 1 January 2013, Mr. Kavánek has been a member of the Executive Committee of KBC Group responsible for the Business Unit Czech Republic.

-President of the Executive Board of the Czech Banking Association; Chairman of the Supervisory Board of the Dagmar and Václav Havel Foundation VIZE 97; member of the Board of Trustees of the Aspen Institute Prague.
+President of the Executive Board of the Czech Banking Association; Chairman of the Supervisory Board of the Dagmar and Václav Havel Foundation VIZE 97 (membership until 31 December 2013); member of the Board of Trustees of the Aspen Institute Prague.